 I usually shoot with a Canon EOS 5D, which is not only expensive but also very bulky.
 With that many people around and at such a personal, focused event, I was worried a large DSLR wouldn’t always be ideal.
 However, Canon UK reached out and gifted me their new travel-focused camera, the Canon PowerShot SX740 HS.

 All of the images in this blog post and the video clips were taken on this new camera, and you can find a brief review of the Canon PowerShot SX740 HS at the end of the post.
 But for now, let me tell you twenty facts about this incredible festival, The Prayagraj Kumbh Mela.

 1. It is the largest human gathering on the planet

-The numbers for the Kumbh Mela are staggering, across the 49 days the event takes places in Prayagraj more than 100-million people will attend, with over 40 million on the most auspicious days alone!
+The numbers for the Kumbh Mela are staggering; across the 49 days during which the event takes place, more than 100 million people will attend, with over 40 million on the most auspicious days alone!

 2. The festival runs for 49 days

-The 2019 Prayagraj Kumbh Mela runs between January 15 to March 4, bringing the total days of the festival to 49.
+The 2019 Prayagraj Kumbh Mela ran from January 15 to March 4, bringing the total days of the festival to 49.
 Some pilgrims and holy leaders will stay for the whole event, while others will visit on certain days.

-3. Pre-planning and preparation are key to a successful Kumbh
+3. Pre-planning and preparation are critical to a successful Kumbh

 Given the sheer numbers involved in the Kumbh Mela, pre-planning is key to a visit.
-With roads and bridges closed on certain days and times, to be sure to attend the procession and key events you must plan your stay in advance to minute detail.
+With roads and bridges closed on certain days and times, to be sure to attend the procession and critical events, you must plan your stay in advance to minute detail.

 4. There are four types of Kumbh